-I’ll go out on a limb here and say the most impactful change you can make to your AdWords campaigns is to change your ecommerce attribution model away from last interaction.
+I’ll go out on a limb here and say the most impactful change you can make to your Google Ads campaigns is to change your ecommerce attribution model away from last interaction.

 Because you’re reading th is blog post, I assume you’re a rather sophisticated marketer or ecommerce business owner.
 Your PPC campaigns are fairly well built and have given you steady results over time.